-SLOW DOWN and be ready to stop for people at corners and mid-block crosswalks.
+SLOW DOWN and be on the lookout for

+pedestrians at corners and mid-block crosswalks.
+Be ready to stop.

 BE SURE TO YIELD when pedestrians show intent to cross an intersection.
 Watch for any part of their body (or cane, umbrella, etc.) out in the roadway.